-It also felt much more sterile (though not up to standards of a tattoo shop in the US) with the ajarn using gloves while making the sak yant and cleaning with alcohol.
+It also felt much more sterile (though not up to the standards of a tattoo shop in the US) with the ajarn using gloves while making the sak yant and cleaning with alcohol.
 The samnak or studio was much cleaner than the temple I visited as well, which doesn’t seem to have been cleaned for decades.

-With the sak yant at the temple, the experience involved tons of preplanning and an entire morning of getting to the temple and waiting your turn.
+With the sak yant at the temple, the experience involved tons of preplanning and an entire morning of getting to the temple and waiting for your turn.

 Going to Ajarn Neng, I was the only one inside as others waited their turn outside.
 My guide JJ met me at the skyrail and took me all the way to the ajarn.
 The whole way he spoke about the history and answered questions along the way.

 Even though the sak yant took longer to complete, the experience went quicker and smoother since it was organized specifically for me.
 I had the chance to ask questions, hear more about the culture and history, and if I wanted to, pick up a whole book written about my sak yant and the other blessings.
 After the sak yant was compelte, JJ and I went over to a local eatery and had lunch.